rogusdev/aws-cli-mfa/README.md

     . aws-cli-mfa $AWS_MFA_ARN 123456
     . aws-cli-mfa $AWS_MFA_ARN 123456 -p rogusdev -d 57600

+Meaning, *the period at the beginning of those lines above is a critical, vital part of using this application*.

 #### Dependencies
 You must have `jq`, python 3 (as `python3`), and the aws cli (as `aws`) available on your PATH in your shell.